 4. site location;

-c. the Interconnection Customer must demonstrate Site Exclusivity for 100% of the property necessary to construct the Generating Facility through the Commercial Operation Date requested in the modification request.
+c. the Interconnection Customer must demonstrate Site Exclusivity for 100% of the property necessary to construct the Generating Facility through the COD requested in the modification request.
 A Site Exclusivity Deposit does not satisfy this criterion;

 d. the Interconnection Customer has an executed GIA; and